 - 6. Where the ITF funding for a project exceeds HK\$30 million, approval from the Finance Committee of the Legislative Council is required. - 7.
-Applications must be submitted to the ITF Secretariat (ITSP Section) either - - (a) electronically through the Innovation and Technology Commission Funding Administrative System II (https://itcfas.itf.gov.hk/); or - (b) in hard copy in triplicate (one original plus two duplicate copies) and a soft copy (preferably in MS Word 2010 or above) in person or by post.
-Please also provide a soft copy (preferably in MS Word 2010 or above), together with an application datasheet (available with the application forms). - 8.
+Applications must be submitted to the ITF Secretariat (ITSP Section) electronically through the Innovation and Technology Commission Funding Administrative System II (https://itcfas.itf.gov.hk/). - 8.
 ITC reserves the right to require the lead applicant to produce the originals of the supporting documents for verification and seek additional information where necessary.
 Unless on request of the ITF Secretariat, supplementary information provided after submission of application will NOT be accepted and will NOT form part of the application.
 Supplementary information which is not specifically referred to in the application form will NOT be considered and will NOT form part of the application. - 9.
-Upon receipt of an application, the ITF Secretariat will conduct a preliminary screening and may seek clarification or supplementary information from the lead applicant.
-If the lead applicant fails to respond/submit the revised project proposal as appropriate within 3 months, the proposal will be considered as withdrawn with immediate effect.
+Upon receipt of an application, the ITF Secretariat will conduct a preliminary screening.
 Where necessary, individual application may be subject to external review.
 The ITF Secretariat's assessment, together with the views of external reviewers (if any), will be submitted to the Innovation and Technology Fund Research Projects Assessment Panel for examination.

-10. The lead applicant will be notified of the result of its application in writing.
+Where the application is recommended for funding support, the lead applicant may be required to provide clarifications or supplementary information.
+If the lead applicant fails to respond/submit the revised project proposal as appropriate within 3 months, the proposal will be considered as withdrawn with immediate effect. - 10.
+The lead applicant will be notified of the result of its application in writing.
 Withdrawal of an application should be made by the lead applicant in writing to the ITF Secretariat before the project agreement is signed.